Demographic history of Syrmia

-This is demographic history of Syrmia.
+This article is about demographic history of Syrmia.

 Prehistory

 Between 3000 BC and 2400 BC, Syrmia was a core area of Indo-European Vučedol culture.

 6th-7th century

-In 6th-7th century, entire Syrmia region was populated by Slavs.
-According to other source, it was also populated by Gepids, and Avars.
+In 6th-7th century, Syrmia was populated by Slavs.
+According to other sources, it was also populated by Gepids, and Avars.

-11th-12th century
+11th-12th centuries

-In 11th-12th century, according to Hungarian sources, region of Syrmia had partially Slavic and partially mixed Slavic-Hungarian population.
+In the 11th and 12th centuries, according to Hungarian sources, the region of Syrmia had partially Slavic and partially mixed Slavic-Hungarian population.
 Around 1154, Al-Idrisi, a Muslim geographer, described Manđelos as a rich town, whose inhabitants pursued a rather "nomadic way of life".
 By some opinions, Idrisi might have referred simply to stock-breeding that played an important role among the Hungarian inhabitants of the entire region of Syrmia This fact was confirmed later by several Byzantine authors in the 12th century (Ioannes Kinnamos, Niketas Choniates, Patriarch Michael).

 1437

-In 1437, the largest part of Syrmia was populated by Serbs according to Serbian scholars.
+In 1437, the largest part of Syrmia was populated by Serbs, according to Serbian scholars.
 According to other sources Hungarians and Serbs lived mixed in this area in 1437.